Ngapi: Etymology

-Ngapi is a compound word in the Burmese language, literally meaning "pressed fish."
-The term was borrowed into the Thai, Lao, and Khmer languages as "kapi," and now refers to shrimp paste, not fish paste, in those respective languages.
-In the Mon language, ngapi is called harok (ဖြံက်), which is cognate with the Khmer term for fermented fish paste prahok.
+Ngapi is a compound word in the Burmese language, literally meaning "pressed fish".
+The Burmese term was borrowed into the Thai, Lao, and Khmer languages as "kapi", and now refers to shrimp paste, not fish paste, in those languages.
+However, in Bangladesh their shrimp paste is called "nappi".
+In addition, due to the Burmese migrants' introduction of ngapi in Mizoram, it is called "nghapih" using the Mizo orthography but refers to shrimp paste.

+In English, ngapi was previously spelt in numerous ways, among them ngapee, nga-pee and gnapee.

 History

 Ngapi has a long history in Myanmar, as continental Southeast Asia has the widest variety of fermented fish products.
 The earliest extant record referencing "ngapi" is a Mon stone inscription dating to the 1st century CE.
 Ngapi makers are also listed in Burmese stone and marble inscriptions dating to 1100s to 1400s.
 The Mon established a trading pattern for ngapi by the 1400s, trading ngapi, salt, and rice in exchange for rubies, benzoin, and musk from the Bamars in Upper Myanmar.
 The trade of ngapi was economically significant in pre-colonial era, and was submitted as a tributary gift by Mon kingdoms to the Konbaung kingdom.
 In 1880, Pho Hlaing, a Konbaung era scholar, noted the purported health effects of ngapi, including enhanced diffusion and digestion of phlegm and bile in the Utubojanasaṅgaha treatise (ဥတုဗောဇနသင်္ဂဟကျမ်း).
-During British rule in Burma, European observers noted that the importance of ngapi in Burmese cuisine, and characterized its smell as "very self-offensive" and "offensive."
+During British rule in Burma, European observers noted that the importance of ngapi in Burmese cuisine, and characterized its smell as "very self-offensive" and "offensive".

 Uses

 Ngapi is a main ingredient of Lower Burmese cuisine from maritime coastal regions in the west and the south.
-It is not a main ingredient in traditional Upper Burmese (Burman, Shan, etc.) cuisines, although improved transportation in the modern era has helped increase ngapi's popularity in Upper Myanmar.
+It is not a main ingredient in traditional Upper Burmese (Burman, Shan, etc.) cuisines, although improved transportation in the modern era has helped increase ngapis popularity in Upper Myanmar.
 It is used in a wide array of dishes and is eaten in myriad ways: it can be eaten on its own, such as baked or roasted ngapi, as a watery preparation called ngapi yay (ငါးပိရည် [ŋəpḭjè]), as a salad, as a pounded mixture with chili, or fried like balachaung.
 It is also used as a soup base and in main dishes.